 Various authorities recognize between 19 and 35 species of native North American grape.
 I follow a course between these extremes, and continuing research results in occasional modifications of my listing.
 I doubt I shall ever be satisfied enough to call this chapter finished, but one must from time to time take a snapshot of what he thinks he knows and say this is where my knowledge stands today.
 My own conspectus of native North American Vitis species is reflected below.

 Quite often the number of native grapes in a given state increases over time.
 This may be attributed to natural encroachment, but more often than not it is the result of man himself.
-I personally have two grapes growing on my back fences, grown from cuttings sent to me from both Atlantic and Pacific states, that are not naturally native to Texas.
+I personally have two grapes growing on my back fences, grown from cuttings sent to me from both Atlantic and Pacific states, that are not naturally native to Texas (by james key).
 It is possible that birds will spread the seeds of these two species and seedlings may appear in my area quite "naturally."
 But the fact will remain that these two grapes are not indigenous to Texas.
 Citing Munson and others, I count 14 species as indigenous to Texas.
 Others have different counts based on evidence not cited.

 The table below is as authoritative a list of native North American grapes as I am able to construct at this time, although my research continues.
 With 83 entries for 30 accepted and 5 pending species on the entire continent, it should should be recognized by all that far more species have been claimed than actually exist.
 Please note that those names below not recognized as representing a unique species contain the name of the actual species the unrecognized name in fact refers to.
 Common names in all cases refer to the accepted species.